DerGuru/The-Resonant/Chapters/P2-08 - City Anomaly.md

 Lina nodded, amused at the etiquette.
 “Floor to Milo.”

 Milo glanced at his notes.
-“We’ve confirmed: public anomalies can present at curb cuts, probably because edges stack there—materials, maintenance, human flow.
+“We’ve confirmed: public anomalies can present at curb cuts, probably because edges stack there - materials, maintenance, human flow.
 If you hadn’t been paying attention to seams, you’d have missed it.”

 “Add: the busker’s pure line forced RAE to shut up,” Lina said, glancing toward the corner.
 “Which makes me like the busker more, not less.”